OCA/sale-promotion/website_sale_loyalty_suggestion_wizard/readme/DESCRIPTION.rst

-This module allows to apply multi-gift mult-criteria promotion with a fancy wizard on the eCommerce.
+This module makes suggestions for promotions whose rules include a product added to the cart.
+It also allows you to configure and apply these promotions with an elegant eCommerce wizard.